ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IBasicManeuverStrategyAutopilotNav.rst

 IBasicManeuverStrategyAutopilotNav
 ==================================

-.. py:class:: IBasicManeuverStrategyAutopilotNav
+.. py:class:: ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyAutopilotNav

    object

    Interface used to access options for the Autopilot - Horizontal Plane Strategy of a Basic Maneuver Procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IBasicManeuverStrategyAutopilotNav

 Overview
 --------